 March 13th, 2020

 The college issued major campus updates March 18 in response to the nationwide public health emergency caused by COVID-19.
-There have been no confirmed cases of COVID-19 in Harvey County, where Bethel is located.
+There have been four confirmed cases of COVID-19 in Harvey County, where Bethel is located.

 For more details, updated as frequently as needed, see https://www.bethelks.edu/coronavirus-information